dshubhangid/MemberManagementSystem/README.md

 and status telling if the account is active or inactive.
 Points cannot be redeemed from an inactive or empty account.

+## Prerequisites

+Visual Studio 2019 16.4 or later with the ASP.NET and web development workload

+.NET Core 3.1 SDK or later

 ## Source Code

 Application is using in-memory database provided by ASP.net core.